-Specify qualifications:

-Social Worker

-Specify qualifications:

-Other

 Specify the individuals and their qualifications:

 b.
 Service Plan Development Safeguards.
 Select one:

 Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.

 Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.